 Mapping out coverage

 Building a 5G network takes time in a country as vast as Canada.
 That’s why the densest cities will be the first to experience the new evolution in wireless connectivity.
-Rogers is beginning to roll out the country’s first 5G network in Vancouver, Toronto, Ottawa and Montreal.
+Rogers, Bell, and Telus are now offering 5G network service in Canada.

 The 5G coverage map will be a fluid project expanding outward from the largest cities, adding more municipalities as time goes on.
 It’s a process that will likely take years to achieve, but when 5G connectivity reaches a majority of the population, the results will be game-changing.